shruti-2412/Sentimental-Analysis-using-NLP/README.md

 # Sentimental-Analysis-using-NLP

-We are using twitter dataset for the project
+We are using Twitter dataset for the project.
+We have used NLTK Library for analysis